 Orkin: Best for Urgent Service

-Orkin is a trusted name in the pest control industry, and has been in providing services for 100 years.
-The company services 1.7 million residential and commercial customers across the country, and has targeted control for termites and bed bugs.
+Orkin is a trusted name in the pest control industry and has provided services for over 120 years.
+The company has serviced 1.7 million residential and commercial customers across the country and offers targeted control for termites and bed bugs, mice, rats, and other rodents.

 Learn More: Orkin Pest Control Review

 Though it’s a smaller pest control company, Hawx has glowing customer reviews across multiple review sites.
-In addition to its comprehensive Home Service Plan, Hawx offers a specialized Mosquito Abatement Plan.
+In addition to its comprehensive Home Service Plan, Hawx offers a specialized rodent control service consisting of exterior bait stations that aren’t accessible by children or pets.

 Learn More: Hawx Pest Control Review